lamaPLC Communication: Modbus

 (03 hex)

-Illegal Data Value A value contained in the query data field is not an allowable value for the slave.
-This indicates a fault in the structure of remainder of a complex request, such as that the implied length is incorrect.
-It specifically does NOT mean that a data item submitted for storage in a register has a value outside the expectation of the application program, since the MODBUS protocol is unaware of the significance of any particular value of any particular register.
+Illegal Data Value A value found in the query data field is not an acceptable value for the slave.
+This suggests a fault in the structure of the rest of a complex request, such as an incorrect implied length.
+It specifically does NOT mean that a data item submitted for storage in a register has a value outside what the application program expects, since the MODBUS protocol does not recognize the significance of any specific value in any register.

 04